rsaniei/gembaazaar/README.md

 - 💍 View vintage jewelry products with detail pages
 - 🛒 Add and remove products from cart
 - 📦 Checkout process with cart summary
+- 🔍 Filter the products based on the category ✅

+Ask ChatGPT

 ---